yashsdoshi/Blog_Website_With_Database/README.md

 # :octocat: Blog_Website_With_Database

-### This is a Upgrade of my previous project, [Blog Website Without Database](https://github.com/yashdoshi12/Blog_Website_Without_Database).
+### This is a Upgrade of my previous project, [Blog Website WITHOUT Database](https://github.com/yashdoshi12/Blog_Website_Without_Database).
 I have added MongoDB database to it!
 The front-end is same to previous one.

 This is a Blog website made using `EJS`.
 You can write blogs and post them!